 - What will you do to reach that goal?

 Will you redesign your booth to attract more visitors?
 How about offering discounts and promos?
 Will you give incentives to your staff?
 What will you do?

 If you are planning to just set up a table and a few roll up banners, you really don’t need much time to think about your booth design.
 But will that attract guests to visit you at your booth?
 Creating a great graphic design for your roll up banner, on the other hand, will usually take the most of your time.If you want a custom booth, it is best to plan several months ahead of time.
 This goes for your submission of requirements and payment schedules as well.
 Work on these months before the event to avoid any inconveniences as the event draws near.

 - Allot a budget and book your exhibit space early.

 You have to remember that exhibits can be expensive and one way to save is paying in full ahead of time to get a discount.
+Planning and alotting a budget can lessen your expenses.
 Regardless of how much discount you get, the important thing is for you to lessen your expenses because you are not just spending for the space rental but also for trucking, booth set up, communication, brochures, office supplies, manpower salary, food and sometimes personal transportation and accommodations.
 And we’re not just talking about your expenses during the event BUT EVEN before and after the event.

 - Train your team.